 Rochester is known for world class museums catering to kids of every age.
 Far from being quiet don't-touch places, our museums are hands-on and interactive where learning, exploration and discovery integrate with play, imagination and fun at every level.

 Get ready for more than 150,000 square feet of whimsical, highly interactive exhibits.
-Families can get hands-on with exhibits about the history of puzzles, board games, and video games.
-Step into Sesame Street... visit The Berenstain Bears... walk into a life-size pop-up book... or join forces with American Comic Book Heroes.
+Families can go hands-on with exhibits about the history of puzzles, board games, and video games.
+Step into Sesame Street, visit the Berenstain Bears, walk into a life-size pop-up book, and join forces with comic book heroes.
 Kids love "shopping" in the pint-sized Wegmans Super Kids Market.
 Enjoy lunch in a recreated ‘50s diner.

-The Strong museum also holds the world's most comprehensive collection of dolls, toys, games, electronic games, and play-related objects and includes the prestigious National Toy Hall of Fame, which inducts iconic toys each November.
-Experience the magic of the region's only indoor butterfly garden - the Dancing Wings Butterfly Garden.
-No matter what age - from toddlers to "the big kid" in all of us - The Strong museum appeals to young and old alike.
+The Strong also holds the world's most comprehensive collection of dolls, toys, games, electronic games, and play-related objects.
+It also houses the National Toy Hall of Fame, the Toy Industry Hall of Fame, and the World Video Game Hall of Fame.
+Experience the magic of the region's only indoor butterfly garden— Dancing Wings Butterfly Garden.
+No matter what age—from toddlers to "the big kid" in all of us —The Strong appeals to young and old alike.

 Explore the fascinating and fun sides of science, history and technology at the Rochester Museum & Science Center.
 RMSC has 200 interactive exhibits and activities that will capture every member of the family.
 Climb a wall.
 Build a tower.
 Power a robot.
 Explore lasers.
 See the only exhibit on Frederick Douglass in New York State.
 Kids can create their own TV weather report!
 Take a break in the light-filled Mario's Café in the Museum (healthy, vegetarian and gluten-free selections are available, along with a kids menu).